Spectral Methods in Microeconomics: Public Goods

 \begin{proof}[Proof sketch] If the spectral radius is greater than $1$, a Pareto improvement can be constructed in which one agent increases its action, generating benefits for others; then others ``pass forward'' some of the benefits they receive by increasing their own actions.

-Fix any ${x} \in \R_{++}^n$ (which we will often suppress as an argument) and let $\rho$ denote the spectral radius of ${B}({x})$.
-Then by the Perron--Frobenius theorem and the maintained assumptions, there is a $c\in \mathbb{R}^n_{++}$ such that ${B}c=\rho c$.
-Let ${D}$ be the Jacobian of $u$ in $x$ evaluated at the outcome of interest, with entries $d_{ij}$.
-Multiplying each row of this system by $-d_{ii}$,
+Fix any nonnegative vector ${x} \neq 0$ (which we will often suppress as an argument) and let $\rho$ denote the spectral radius of ${B}({x})$.
+Then by the Perron--Frobenius theorem and the maintained assumptions, there is a nonnegative vector $c \neq 0$ such that ${B}c=\rho c$.
+Let ${D}$ be the Jacobian of $u$ in $x$ evaluated at the outcome of interest, with entries $D_{ij}$.
+Multiplying each row of this system by $-D_{ii}$,

-If $\rho>1$, then using the assumption$\frac{\partial u_i}{\partial x_i}<0$ we deduce
+If $\rho>1$, then using the assumption $\frac{\partial u_i}{\partial x_i}<0$ we deduce

-showing that a slight change where each $i$ increases its action by the amount $c_i$ yields a Pareto improvement.
-The vector ${c}$ describes the relative magnitudes of contributions to make the passing forward of benefits work out to achieve a Pareto improvement.
-Note that it is key to the argument that ${c}$ is positive.
+showing that a slight change where each $i$ increases its action by $c_i$ yields a Pareto improvement.
+The vector ${c}$ describes the relative magnitudes of contributions needed to achieve a Pareto improvement.
+The positivity of ${c}$ is key.
 The conditions of the Perron--Frobenius theorem guarantee the positivity of ${c}$.
-If $\rho<1$, we reason similarly to conclude the inequality (\ref{pareto-inequality}) when we set ${c}$ to be \emph{minus} the Perron vector of ${B}$---i.e., when each $i$ slightly \emph{decreases} its action by the amount $|c_i|$.
+If $\rho<1$, we reason similarly by using the direction $-c$, where $c$ is the Perron vector of ${B}$---i.e., each $i$ slightly \emph{decreases} its action by $c_i$.
 Thus Pareto efficiency implies $\rho({B}({x}))=1$.